 Reports suggest that Rowley was keen to work for the security services from a young age, after being a fan of spy shows such as The Man from U.N.C.L.E.
 At the time, an FBI leaflet apparently stated that there was “no such thing” as a female FBI agent.

 After graduating valedictorian from her high school in 1973, Rowley went to Wartburg College in Waverly, Iowa, where she was allegedly turned down for a scholarship because she hadn’t decided on her future plans upon graduation.
 After earning an honor’s degree in French, she went on to study law, and passed the bar in Iowa in 1980.

-After passing the bar in 1980, Rowley realised her childhood dream the following year when she joined the FBI as a Special Agent.
+After passing the bar in 1980, Rowley realized her childhood dream the following year when she joined the FBI as a Special Agent.
 She worked in the Mississippi region for the first few years, before being transferred to a field office in New York.
-There, she specialised in organized crime.
+There, she specialized in organized crime.
 She also went on field assignments in Paris, Montreal and elsewhere.

 Her next posting was the FBI’s field office in Minneapolis, where she worked as Chief Division Counsel.
 She taught law to officers and agents, and was in charge of a series of government programs, including Freedom of Information, community outreach and asset forfeiture.

 The Minneapolis field office of the FBI was later involved in investigating suspected terrorist Zacarias Moussaoui.
 At the time of writing, Moussaoui is serving six life sentences without parole for having a role in the September 11th World Trade Center terror attacks.

 It’s unclear whether Moussaoui was intended to be the so-called “20th hijacker,” but he had already been arrested in Minneapolis and questioned over such terror plots prior to the events of 9/11, after flags were raised over him attending flight training courses.